 As of December 29, 2022.

-Are there still limits on the number of patients I can prescribe buprenorphine for opioid use disorder?
+Are there still limits on how many patients I can prescribe buprenorphine for opioid use disorder?

-No, there are no longer any limits on the number of patients a prescriber may treat for OUD with buprenorphine.
+No, there are no more extended limits on the number of patients a prescriber may treat for OUD with buprenorphine.

 Do I still need to keep a list of all patients treated with buprenorphine and all prescriptions written?